SunghyunP-ark/sunghyunp-ark.github.io/blogs/blogposting.md

 ---
-title: Blog Posting Guide
+title: Blog Posting Guide (Markdown + Categories)
 date: 2025-09-25
-category: Homepage
+category: Guide
 ---

-# Blog Posting Guide (Markdown + Categories)

 This document explains how to write Markdown posts in the `blogs/` folder so they appear correctly in the **blog list and category buttons**.
 The blog reads the Markdown **YAML front matter** to classify posts by `title`, `date`, and `category`/`categories`.